vojtech-pail/ghg-emissions/README.md

 # Greenhouse gas emissions data comparison
-This is an end-to-end data engineering and data analytical project which aims to provide comparison of two different sources with greenhouse gas emissions data and visualize the greenhouse gas contributions of different sectors and agrifood systems in particular.
+This is an end-to-end data engineering and analytical project which aims to provide comparison of two different sources with greenhouse gas emissions data and visualize the greenhouse gas contributions of different sectors and agrifood systems in particular.

 *DISCLAIMER: In order to focus on the data engineering and analytical tasks, I disregard some technical details about the datasets and make some intentional assumptions about them that might not be correct.
 Please use the results with caution.*